 Time is our most valuable asset.
 It’s really shocking to see how much time people spend on actually managing their time.
-People are using countless lists of things they want to do – whether for professional or personal tasks (and sometimes, both), while also managing their calendars It may cause a lack of focus or just be “too much” for some people.
+People are using countless lists of things they want to do – whether for professional or personal tasks, while also managing their calendars It may cause a lack of focus or just be “too much” for some people.

 As part of the advanced UX/UI course, I was asked to create a calendar mobile app.
 I created a calendar & tasker app named Schedule.
 This app was designed to help users manage their calendars as well as their tasks, all in one place.
 The app’s target market is people working on personal or professional projects alone or in small teams.

 Schedule app is designed for Android and displayed on the Google Pixel 3XL device.

 The Problem: Managing events, tasks, and lists in multiple apps.